 Well-organized structure of the workspace must match the structure of attention.
-On your desktop, on a board with stickers or anywhere else highlight three main areas:
+On your desktop, on board with stickers or anywhere else highlight three main areas:

 The main rule of control of attention: if you put something closer to the center of attention – be sure that you remove something from it.
 This method ensures that your attention is spent optimally.

 One of the key aspects of “personal information management” is the organization of the desktop.
-It is the place where you spend about one third of your life, so you should organize it wisely.
+It is the place where you spend about one-third of your life, so you should organize it wisely.

-Computer is usually the center of attention.
+The computer is usually the center of attention.
 The space near the center of attention is “preconscious” – 7 ± 2 key signals (stickers, documents), reminding you of the highest priority tasks.

 Thus, the first step in optimizing the workplace is to identify the center of attention and “preconscious”, clear “preconscious” from everything extraneous and leave only 7-9 signal elements (stickers, business cards, documents).
 Typically, it is convenient to place this area between the monitor and keyboard.

-Somewhere near the signal area you should place the “subconscious” of the signal area – the place for stickers, business cards and other signals.
+Somewhere near the signal area, you should place the “subconscious” of the signal area – the place for stickers, business cards, and other signals.
 The signal area should be cleared at the end of the day and the “subconscious” – about once a week.

 The next step after the separation of the center of attention and the signal area is to organize a “place of chaos” for documents.
 The incoming documents are received in the Inbox storage during the day.
 Reay documents are moved to the Outbox storage.
-Once in the evening you get all documents in the Outbox storage and scatter them to the proper folders.
+Once in the evening you get all the documents in the Outbox storage and scatter them to the proper folders.

 Finally, place a planning board with stickers, background information, elements of the long-term planning or regular cases on the wall near the table.
 Additional “board” can perform the function of motivating.
 Put on it pictures of your future house or car, inspirational sayings, family photos or other signals which can help to forget about work for a moment.
 They shouldn’t be placed close to the center of attention.
 When they are away from it, addressing them well help to switch from current problems on something pleasant.